The following pictures were taken by Robert Daniels over

 the siege.
 Although no known fortifications remain of this siege,

-two historical markers are present to in the city to commemorate the
+two historical markers are present in the city to commemorate the

 siege.
 Both are located on N. Main Street, one at its intersection